-Halifax International Security Forum is devoted to strengthening strategic cooperation among democratic nations.
+Halifax International Security Forum (HFX) is dedicated to strengthening strategic cooperation among democratic nations.

 What We Do

-Halifax also convenes high-level meetings in Washington DC, London, and elsewhere, as well as produces public policy recommendations and strategic advice on the major geo-political challenges of the day and for the years to come.
+HFX also convenes high-level meetings in Washington, London, and elsewhere, as well as produces public policy recommendations and strategic advice on the major geopolitical challenges of the day and for the years to come.

-Halifax media partners include Foreign Affairs Magazine, Foreign Policy Magazine, and POLITICO.
+HFX’s media partners include Foreign Affairs Magazine and POLITICO.

 With the generous support of the Canadian government, Halifax International Security Forum was founded in 2009 as part of the German Marshall Fund of the United States.
-Halifax became an independent organization in 2011.
+HFX became an independent organization in 2011.
 Today it includes private individuals, businesses, and donor organizations as supporters.
-Its network now extends from North America, through Europe, Eurasia, South and East Asia, Africa, and Latin America.
+The HFX network extends from North America, through Europe, Eurasia, South and East Asia, Africa, and Latin America.
 The founding and current president of Halifax International Security Forum is Peter Van Praagh.